humanmade/Falcon/README.md

 # bbPress Reply by Email

-Now your forum's participants can reply to topics via email (thanks to the [Postmark](http://postmarkapp.com) inbound mail server).
+Now your forum's participants can reply to topics via email using the [Postmark Inbound](http://postmarkapp.com/inbound).

 ## Cloning the Repository
 This repository uses submodules.
 When using submodules, `git clone` and `git pull` will not gather all the files and resources of the repository.